 Arconic looks to sell Russian operations

-May 19 (Reuters) - U.S. aluminum products maker Arconic Corp ARNC.N said on Thursday it would pursue the sale of its Russian operations after a review of strategic alternatives.
+May 19 (Reuters) - U.S. aluminum products maker Arconic Corp ARNC.N said on Thursday it would pursue a sale of its Russian operations after a review of strategic alternatives and warned of a charge of up to $500 million.

+Arconic joins other Western companies that are selling their Russian assets as they scramble to comply with sanctions over the Ukraine war.

+"Sadly, the conflict in Ukraine has made our operation in Russia untenable," Arconic Chief Executive Tim Myers said in a statement.

 (Reporting by Ruhi Soni in Bengaluru; Editing by Maju Samuel)